A01497850EL/GLCode/README.md

 3. Choose the downloaded file

-### credits
+## credits

 Developers: Shubh, Taran, Enoch, Grayson

-Packages used: Telegram API(used for SMS notifications), BurntToaast(used to send Windows Notifications through PowerShell)
+Packages used: Telegram API(used for SMS notifications), BurntToast(used to send Windows Notifications through PowerShell)

-1).

 # Connect to the Telegram Notification Bot